 Step 6: Add play food

-Be sure to pin this portable felt DIY kids play kitchen for later…
+Be sure to pin my portable felt DIY kids play kitchen sewing pattern

-And check out more of my sewing projects including these favorites…
+And check out more of my free sewing projects including these favorites…

 Like it?
 Share it!